PyTorch on Aurora

 oneCCL environment variables

-We have identified a set of environment settings that give better performance or address potential hang / crash at large scale.
-These setup are still EXPERIMENTAL and might change as we discover better setup.
+We have identified a set of environment settings that typically provides better performance or addresses potential application hangs and crashes at large scale.
+This particular setup is still experimental, and it might change as the environment variable settings are refined.
 The users are encouraged to check this page regularly.

 export CCL_PROCESS_LAUNCHER=pmix